 While any business loves the idea of getting more work done with fewer tasks, getting there isn't a matter of just flipping a switch on a new program.
-Workplace Analytics has a few distinct ways that teams can seek out a better way of working.
+Workplace Analytics has a few distinct ways teams can seek out a better way of working.

 The goal of Workplace Analytics is to reclaim some of your time.
 For example, you may receive a nudge to schedule in some "focus time" if your day is overloaded with meetings.
-There are several other ways Workplace Analytics will drop in little hints throughout the workday to suggest a better path to productivity.Microsoft Workplace Analytics seeks to give a digital nudge to users for enhanced productivity.
-Credit: Microsoft
+There are several other ways Workplace Analytics drops in little hints throughout the workday to suggest a better path to productivity.

 The challenge with such software is finding out if the suggestions are in line with the team goals or just another set of computer-generated instructions disconnected from reality.
 While helping colleagues stick to the to-do list is important, the human nuance required to judge what should be the focus for the day still needs sufficient attention.

-Technology has consumed the way that most industries work.
+Technology has consumed the way most industries work.
 The challenge for businesses is using it to get past many of the distractions it has caused: meetings, emails and too much time staring at spreadsheets.
-For those deep in the Microsoft ecosystem, the company's Workplace Analytics holds promise for helping teams get out of the digital bubble, particularly with so much of the daily workflow now flowing across many digital platforms and services.
+For those deep in the Microsoft ecosystem, the company's Workplace Analytics holds promise for helping teams get out of the digital bubble, particularly with so much of the daily workflow now spanning many digital platforms and services.

 How do I access Workplace Analytics?